the-GianT/StrawberryOctoElephants/README.md

 ## Method Selections

 addFirst(T x): Allows for enqueuing to one end.
+We did not choose to implement the offerFirst because we did not want a size restriction on the data set.

 addLast(T x): Allows for enqueuing to the other end.
+We did not choose to implement offerLast because we did not want a size restriction on the data set.

 pollFirst(): Means of dequeuing for one side.
-Returns null if data set is empty, which avoids errors.
+We chose this method over remove because it returns null if data set is empty, which avoids errors.

 pollLast(): Means of dequeuing for the other side.
-Also returns null if data set is empty.
+We chose this method over remove because it returns null if data set is empty.

 peekFirst(): Allows for retrieval of first element.
 Useful to see what you are going to enqueue or dequeue.

 peekLast(): Allows for retrieval of last element.
 Useful to see what you are enqueuing or dequeuing.

-toString(): Allows for printing of data set in a easy to read manner.
+toString(): Allows for printing of data set in an easy to read manner.

 size(): Accessor that returns the number of elements inside data set.
+This way we can access the value of the _size variable outside of the class.